anupjha/js-is-awesome/algorithms/MergeSort.md

-# Bubble Sort
+# Merge Sort

-Bubble sort is a sorting algorithm where each value in an array is compared to the next and swapped if the value on the left is greater than the value on the right.
-Bubble sort is notorious for being nonperformant, with a runtime of O(n2).

-You can use nested for-loops to code bubble sort, or a do while loop (which reads a bit cleaner and can be more performant).

-The do-while loop solution will stop once a full pass is completed without swapping any items.
-This contrasts the nested for-loop solution which will test every item against every other regardless of if a swap has occurred.

-Thus, with the do-while loop solution, even though the Big-O runtime remains O(n2), as it’s the worst possible scenario, it’s not as likely to have a dataset which requires n2 passes.
+Merge sort is a “divide and conquer” algorithm which means it divides its input array into two halves and recursively calls itself on each half, then merges the two sorted halves back together.

+The time complexity of merge sort is O(n log n).

+The mergeSort function is responsible for splitting the array into smaller sub-arrays while the merge function is the function which sorts the arrays.

 ```JavaScript
 function mergeSort(arr) {